jackachulian/jackachulian/README.md

 - Have delved into libraries such as AngularJS and React in the past and made basic to intermediate websites.
 #### Other
 - GDScript - Godot's programming language
-- C++ / C - Used for many school projects.
-Not too different from C# which I know well.
+- C++ / C - Used for most school projects.
 - Shaders - have gained quite a bit of experience, via creating shader in both Unity and Godot, using mostly hte engines' built-in shader tools/languages, and a bit of GLSL/HLSL.